ritanshu747/edtech-notion-server/README.md

 # studynotion

-Welcome to the studynnotion project!
+Welcome to the studynotion project!
 This project aims to replicate some of the features and functionalities of the Udemy website, a popular online learning platform.

 ## Table of Contents